 Course Completion Requirements

-- You will need to bring your own level 2 PPE compliant with the TEEX Student Safety
+- Level 2 PPE that is compliant with the TEEX Student Safety

-- Rescue helmet with a chin strap with 3-point attachment
+- Rescue helmet with a chin strap with a 3-point attachment

 - Primary and redundant lighting